-Voldemort didn't answer, but according to her devastated face, he must have given her one of his merciless looks.
+Voldemort did not answer, but according to her devastated face, he must have given her one of his merciless looks.
 She deflated before Harry's eyes, finally coming to understand her punishment.
 She was not allowed to watch the moment of her master's triumph.

 Just a few seconds later the burning feeling returned to Harry's forehead, telling him that he was being watched again.
 It was when the door closed behind Lestrange that Voldemort spoke again.

 "I'm not at all surprised that you refuse to cooperate, Potter.
-Never mind, I intend to deal with this quickly anyway," he said and tapped the wand against his fingers, before giving him a mirthless smile.
+Never mind, I intend to deal with this quickly," he said and tapped the wand against his fingers, before giving him a mirthless smile.
 "However, first you will watch me kill your friends.
-That will, without a question, break your fragile mind, which will provide me with sufficient entertainment.
+That shall, without question, break your fragile mind and provide me with sufficient entertainment.
 Now, tell me, who should go first - the boy or the girl?"

-Harry looked up at Voldemort and since he was already prepared to perish the next moment, he did not care about consequences of his next move.
+Harry looked up at Voldemort and since he was already prepared to perish in the next moment, he did not care about the consequences of his next move.

-"Ladies go first, my Queen," he snarled through his teeth, fierce hatred filling in each of his words.
-And then he shot his tightly clenched fist into Voldemort's groin, which was coincidentally within reach and just at his eye level.
+"Ladies go first, my Queen," he snarled through his teeth, fierce hatred filling each of his words.
+And then he shot his tightly clenched fist in Voldemort's groin, which was coincidentally within reach and just at his eye level.